 How is mortgage fraud prosecuted?

 In Florida, mortgage fraud is prohibited by state law; therefore, these cases may be adjudicated in state courts.
 However, mortgage fraud is also a federal offense.
 Therefore, the FBI may quickly become involved, and the accused party may sentenced to serve up to 30 years in prison and pay up to $1 million in fines, depending on the severity of the case.
 In less severe cases, the accused may be charged with a misdemeanor.
-The stakes may rise very quickly for a person who is accused of this type of crime; therefore, having an experienced attorney from the beginning is of paramount importance.
+The stakes may rise very quickly for a person who is accused of this type of crime; therefore, having an experienced mortgage fraud attorney from the beginning is of paramount importance.
 In some cases, an individual may become involved in a fraudulent scheme without fully being aware of the extent of the criminal activity.
 An Naples or Fort Lauderdale federal crimes lawyer can help the individual avoid being convicted of charges that exceed his or her role in the crime.

 Always consult with a Fort Lauderdale mortgage fraud attorney immediately

 For anyone who is facing federal mortgage fraud charges in Florida, finding the right attorney for legal counsel and support is key.
-Hiring an experienced Naples, Fort Lauderdale or Broward County mortgage fraud defense attorney can ensure the protection of the accused’s constitutional rights in addition to offering the advantage of having a proven, skilled legal professional at work to fight against potentially devastating criminal charges.
+Hiring an experienced Naples or Fort Lauderdale mortgage fraud lawyer can ensure the protection of the accused’s constitutional rights in addition to offering the advantage of having a proven, skilled legal professional at work to fight against potentially devastating criminal charges.
 Being accused of fraud can instantly ruin an individual’s professional and personal reputation.
 This is especially true of individuals who work in finance-related industries.
 Therefore, it is important to choose a lawyer who will help mitigate any professional damage and work tirelessly to ensure the accused party is treated as if he or she is innocent until proven guilty.